EvgeneKiiski/MParser/README.md

-# MParser - stream parser
+# MParser - simple monad parser

 It is look like Haskell Parsec.